ROS-FE/fe-ros-docs/docs/tf_moveit/tf.md

 ### TF publisher

 When we want to publish transformation that we know change often, we rather use the "normal" TF publisher.
-This means, not static.
+That is, not static.

 This type of publisher does not have a command line interface.
 That's why we will dig into a Python example right away.

 #### Python demonstration

-To start with, let's use the previous script and instead of using `StaticTransformBroadcaster()` we use `TransformBroadcaster()`.
+To start with, let's create a copy of the `simple_static_broadcaster.py` script and call it `simple_tf_broadcaster.py`.
+Change the file so that instead of `StaticTransformBroadcaster()` we use `TransformBroadcaster()`.

 After you modified the file run the script.
 Observe the contents of `/tf_static` and `/tf` topic.
 Seeing any messages?